Salma-Hossam/NewBlogging/README.md

 in order to get experimental/primary data.

 *After running the project
+  when registering, set the role of the user from the role drop down list in the form. if you restored the bak file and needed to login using existing users, then all their passwords are P@ssw0rd

+*Privillages
 1- Unauthenticated user:
 *In home, can find all articles
 *can navigate between articles, and choose an article to read it and read the comment